-It’s #GlobalGoals Week, and the United Nations is asking every country, every organization, every person to do their part to accomplish the 17 Sustainable Development Goals.
+On September 25th 2015, the global community adopted a set of #GlobalGoals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
+The United Nations asked every country, every organization, and every person to do their part to accomplish the 17 Sustainable Development Goals.
 From poverty to hunger to a lack of quality education, everyone has the ability to make a difference, and buildOn is proud to be a part of accomplishing the Sustainable Development Goals.
 Here are a few of the ways our movement is working to end poverty and inequality…

 #1 No Poverty